frizio/demo-angular-rxjs-reactive-programming/README.md

 - First problem: mixing the ability of observe data and emitting the same data.
 -- Solution: separate the ability of register on observer and the ability to emit data
 - Second Problem: Data Ownering - Encapsulation
+-- Solution: centralize the data with Data store pattern.
+- Conclusion 1:
+In our program we are actually using two different patterns.
+We are using the <b>observable pattern</b> to create a clear separation between the ability to subscribe to the data and the ability to be able to trigger new versions of that data.
+So there is a clear separation between that <br/>>
+And we've <b>centralized the data</b> in a single place in our application to solve the multiple ownership issue that we have.
+So if the data is modifiable it's important that only one part of the application has ownership of the data and not multiple parts like we had before.

 ## Angular CLI version